-Water Heater Drain Plug Location
+Fig 1: Water Heater Drain Plug

-4. RV water filter should be removed for winterizing.
-Refer to Water Purification System section.
-Your RV may have a cartridge type water filter.
-Remove the cartridge filter (if so equipped), and replace it with a bypass those supplied with your RV.
-Antifreeze should be kept out of the water filter.
+6. Water filter should be removed for winterizing.
+See Water Purification System section.
+Your RV may have one of two types of filters:

+Full System Canister Filter: Remove the canister lid, take out the filter and then reattach the lid on the empty canister.

+Cartridge Water Filter: Remove the cartridge filter and replace it with a bypass hose (supplied with your RV).

-NOTE: Filters should be replaced at the beginning of the camping season or if they have come into contact with contaminated water or antifreeze.
+NOTE: Filters should be replaced at the beginning of the camping season or if they have been exposed to contaminated water, sanitizer or antifreeze.